Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	5. Mat and Pat want to invite their friends to a party, much as they did in Programming Exercise 8 in Chapter 16, except now they want a program that uses files.
 They have asked you to write a program that does the following:
-		 Reads a list of Mat＊s friends＊ names from a text file called mat.dat, which lists one friend per line.
+		 Reads a list of Mat"s friends" names from a text file called mat.dat, which lists one friend per line.
 The names are stored in a container and then displayed in sorted order.
-		 Reads a list of Pat＊s friends＊ names from a text file called pat.dat, which lists one friend per line.
+		 Reads a list of Pat"s friends" names from a text file called pat.dat, which lists one friend per line.
 The names are stored in a container and then displayed in sorted order.
 		 Merges the two lists, eliminating duplicates, and stores the result in the file matnpat.dat, one friend per line.
 	6. Consider the class definitions of Programming Exercise 5 in Chapter 14.
-If you haven＊t yet done that exercise, do so now.
+If you haven"t yet done that exercise, do so now.
 Then do the following:
 	Write a program that uses standard C++ I/O and file I/O in conjunction with data of types employee, manager, fink, and highfink, as defined in Programming Exercise 5 in